-Kickoff Meetings
+D. Kickoff Meetings

-There are two types of Design Phase Kickoff Meetings.
-One is the initial Preliminary Design Kickoff meeting, while the other is the kickoff meeting for subsequent phases.
-The Preliminary Design Kickoff Meeting initiates the project.
-All project participants are present and it is a chance to educate the users on the design process.
-The Project Manager will review the scope, schedule and budget for the project and briefly describe the overall process of design, review and construction.
-The Project Manager will then turn the meeting over to the Design Team.
-The Design Team should then give an overview of their work and describe how information will be gathered and translated into the design.
-The process and overall schedule for the PD phase should be presented.
+There are two types of design phase kickoff meetings.
+One is the preliminary design kickoff meeting, while the other is the kickoff meeting for subsequent phases.
+The preliminary design kickoff meeting initiates the project.
+All project participants are present, and it is a chance to educate the users on the design process.
+The project manager will review the scope, schedule, and budget for the project and briefly describe the overall process of design, review, and construction.
+The project manager will then turn the meeting over to the design team.
+The design team should then give an overview of their work and describe how information will be gathered and translated into the project design.
+The process and overall schedule for the preliminary design phase should be presented.

-A schedule for subsequent meetings with the user should then be established as part of the presentation.
-The Design Team can begin their information gathering.
+A schedule for subsequent meetings with the user should be established as part of the initial presentation.
+The design team can then begin their information gathering.

-The Design Team, at subsequent kick-off meetings for the next phases of the work, will review comments on the previous phase, schedule the next series of meetings on specific topics and begin the design process of the next phase of work.
+At subsequent kick-off meetings for the next phases of work, the design team will review comments from the previous phase, schedule the next series of meetings on specific topics, and begin the design process for the next phase of work.

-During the Design Phases of the work, the Design Team takes and distributes meeting minutes at each meeting.
-Please see the suggested format for meeting minutes that we have found to be very easy to read to follow issues and their resolution (see Exhibit at the end of this document).
+During the design phases, the design team takes and distributes meeting minutes at each meeting.
+Please see the suggested format for meeting minutes that we have found to be quite easy to read and which clearly follow issues and their resolution (see Exhibit X at the end of this document).

-This format keeps all previous comments on a particular issue and puts in bold the most recent.
+This format keeps all previous comments on a particular issue and sets in bold the most recent.
 It also clearly indicates by whom action needs to be taken.

-Progress Meetings
+E. Progress Meetings

-The Architect schedules, prepares the agenda, chairs and prepares minutes for all design progress meetings. (see Exhibit at the end of this document).
+The architect schedules, prepares the agenda, chairs, and prepares minutes for all design progress meetings (see Exhibit X at the end of this document).

-End of Phase Review Comments and Responses
+F. End of Phase Review Comments and Responses

-It is important to punctuate the phases of the project by bringing closure at the end of each phase to reassess the status of the scope, schedule and budget.
+It is important to punctuate the phases of the project by bringing closure at the end of each phase to reassess the status of the scope, schedule, and budget.
 At the end of each phase, documents are submitted and distributed to appropriate parties for review.
-Comments will come from the project participants described above, and the Design Team is expected to respond to the comments promptly.
-A copy of the standard form that is used by Yale University School of Medicine is in the Appendix.
-This form should be used by the Design Team to make responses to comments.
+Comments will come from the project participants described above, and the design team is expected to respond to the comments promptly.
+The design team should use this form to make responses to comments.
 The standard form is a Word document and can be transmitted electronically.

-It is very important that comments and responses be documented on the form so all participants know what issues are of concern and how they will be addressed.
+It is especially important that comments and responses be documented on the form so all participants know what issues are of concern and how they will be addressed.
 It should be noted that a project cannot proceed to the next phase if the scope, schedule, and budget are not within the project limits.

-Yale Guidance & Review
+G. Yale Guidance and Review

-During the course of design, the Design Team will need to meet with various Yale departments, including those listed in this section, to gain a detailed understanding of their requirements.
-A number of these departments have standards or requirements impacting design, including: Engineering and Utilities, Environmental Health & Safety, Security Department, Yale Animal Resource Center (YARC), Resource Office on Disabilities (ROD), Custodial Services, Grounds Maintenance, Office of Sustainability and Yale Hospitality.
+During the design phase, the design team will need to meet with various Yale departments, including those listed in this section, to gain a detailed understanding of their requirements.
+Several of these departments have standards or requirements impacting design, including Engineering and Utilities, Environmental Health & Safety, Security, Yale Animal Resource Center, Resource Office on Disabilities, Custodial Services, Grounds Maintenance, Office of Sustainability, and Yale Hospitality.

-Furniture Design and Procurement
+H. Furniture Design and Procurement